JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 For most of my 20s and into my early 30s, I was content to pursue academia, focused on graduate school and postdoctoral research on a modest stipend.
 During that period, I faced the harsh realities of the financial crisis, struggling to find jobs and enduring low income well into my 30s.
 Investing was barely on my radar; my energy was spent on learning and surviving.

-Then, I was fortunate to land a job at Illumina during its growth phase.
+Then, I was fortunate to land a job at Illumina during its high growth phase.
 There, performing well in R&D meant receiving stock compensation, which I prudently saved and reinvested.
 That accumulation of equity and savings gave me a foundation.

 It’s this foundation that eventually allowed me to take bigger risks — like joining a startup and even taking an unpaid leave of absence when life circumstances called for it.
 I wouldn’t call myself “rich,” but I have enough security to create more flexibility in my life.
 That’s the payoff of a combination of luck, persistence, frugality, and embracing calculated risk.